 “I don’t want you to think that I came in and all of the sudden we had this like, fully fleshed-out functional specifications.
 No!”
 Blank said.
 “We certainly had a framework that didn’t exist before upon which we could now put flesh on.”3

 A rowdy, freeform year of development followed.
-The expanded (but still small) Eidolon team huddled together at a private house in the Riverdale neighborhood of the Bronx, “chain smok[ing] and trad[ing] bad jokes.”2 Because of their intimacy, the team could constantly bounce ideas off each other and come up with characters and game ideas organically.
+The expanded (but still small) Eidolon team huddled together at a house in the Riverdale neighborhood of the Bronx, “chain smok[ing] and trad[ing] bad jokes.”2 Because of their intimacy, the team could constantly bounce ideas off each other and come up with characters and game ideas organically.
 The game was developed more-or-less on the fly from there.3

 As a testament to their collaborative environment, one person, David Rosenbloom, received shared credit as writer, programming lead, game designer, creative director, project manager, and original music composer.
 (Blank says he was “responsible for managing developers” while she dealt with the big picture business strategy.
 For the record, she said “[it] was not important to [her] to be credited.”5)